brianfrankcooper/YCSB/voltdb/README.md

 - `voltdb.ratelimit`
    	- Maximum number of transactions allowed per second per 50 threads - e.g. 'voltdb.ratelimit=70000'.
 Note that as you increase the workload you eventually get to a point where throwing more and more transactions at a given configuration is counterproductive.
 For the three node configuration we mentioned above 70000 would be a good starting point for this value.
 - `voltdb.scanall`
-	- Uses a single query to return data for 'Scan' operations ('workload e') instead of a separate query per partition.
+	- When set to 'yes' uses a single query to return data for 'Scan' operations ('workload e') instead of a separate query per partition.
 The later is much more scalable but generates more network traffic.

 ### 6. Run YCSB